toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 I like Svelte a lot; it boasts some impressive performance benchmarks and an easily comprehensible syntax.

 The next couple years will tell whether or not it can build the momentum necessary to become a permanent fixture of the frontend development ecosystem.
-React and Vue (especially React) have a significant head start, and I worry that if Svelte does approach "escape velocity", one of the major tech firms will create an imitator to flood the space with their own tech.
+React and Vue (especially React) have a significant head start, but Svelte's popularity bodes well.

-However, I could also see a world in which Svelte joins ReactJS, Vue and Angular as one of the essential building blocks of the modern web.
+I could also see a world in which Svelte joins ReactJS, Vue and Angular as one of the essential building blocks of the modern web.
 And I hope that happens, because the framework does a lot of things that I appreciate and would like to see more of.